 Vitals (i.e., heart rate, respiratory rate, blood pressure) in addition to ECG, arterial blood gas, blood glucose levels, and serum potassium and magnesium levels require continuous monitoring in patients receiving isoproterenol.

-Isoproterenol use is through a team that consists of ICU nurses, intensivist, cardiologist, cardiac surgeon, and critical care specialists.
+Isoproterenol use is through a team that consists of ICU nurses, intensivists, cardiologists, cardiac surgeons, and critical care specialists.
 The drug only has an application as an intravenous drip for severe bradycardia and cardiac arrest.
 It is sometimes used to manage hypovolemic shock and bronchospasm.
 Isoproterenol can cause tachyarrhythmias and hypertension at high doses.
 When used in the ICU, the patient requires close monitoring.
 Because of the availability of pacemakers and other chronotropic drugs, the use of isoproterenol has diminished today.

 Isoproterenol requires interprofessional collaboration for effective use.
 The ordering clinician decides to use the drug, but the entire team is involved.
-This team includes specialists as listed above, as well as pharmacists and other nursing staff.
-Pharmacy needs to verify dosing and perform thorough medication reconciliation.
+This team includes specialists, as listed above, as well as pharmacists and other nursing staff.
+The pharmacist needs to verify dosing and perform thorough medication reconciliation.
 Nursing is at the front lines for entering patient medication history and also conducting the monitoring necessary when administering isoproterenol.
-Any abnormal results or concerns require communication to the team, both physicians and the pharmacy for dosing or drug changes.
+Any abnormal results or concerns require communication to the team, both physicians and the pharmacy, for dosing or drug changes.
 Only with this type of collaborative effort and interprofessional communication can the team optimize isoproterenol therapy.
 [Level 5]

 |||Field JM,Hazinski MF,Sayre MR,Chameides L,Schexnayder SM,Hemphill R,Samson RA,Kattwinkel J,Berg RA,Bhanji F,Cave DM,Jauch EC,Kudenchuk PJ,Neumar RW,Peberdy MA,Perlman JM,Sinz E,Travers AH,Berg MD,Billi JE,Eigel B,Hickey RW,Kleinman ME,Link MS,Morrison LJ,O'Connor RE,Shuster M,Callaway CW,Cucchiara B,Ferguson JD,Rea TD,Vanden Hoek TL, Part 1: executive summary: 2010 American Heart Association Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care.
 Circulation.
 2010 Nov 2 [PubMed PMID: 20956217]|